sourced/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 message displayed:

 - One or more of the specified deployments do not exist
+- One or more resources in the submitted config files depend on resources that do not exist
 - One or more of the submitted config files are invalid
 - One or more of the submitted config files contain circular dependencies (i.e., deployment A depends on deployment B, and B depends on A)